drkrompe/dilcms-react-page-model-renderer/README.md

 # DilCMS React PageModelRenderer
-Provides an importable library for using the PageModelRenderer to render the content of a page
+Provides an importable library for using the PageModelRenderer to render the content of a page.

+See [DilCMS Server](https://github.com/drkrompe/dilcms-server) for more on content serving.

 ## Installation
 npm